 Council commissioned a study to assess the information available on managing the level of water loss in the networks.
 The purpose of the study is to develop a more informed renewals programme.
-The recommend actions of the study to investigate further in 2019/20 includes:
+The following actions were further investigated in 2019/20:

-- Council assessing the potential for pressure management using the water hydraulic models and implement pressure management over 3 years starting with DMAs with most potential for leakage and burst reduction - Council developing a proactive lateral replacement programme based on material and expected remaining life. - Council developing a baseline of lateral repair numbers and costs, and monitor these after implementing pressure management and proactive renewals.
+- Council developing a proactive lateral replacement programme based on material and expected remaining life (lateral is the section of pipework connecting a property to the water supply).
+Laterals have been shown to be a weak point for leakage in a network. - Council developing a baseline of lateral repair numbers and costs, and monitor these after implementing pressure management and proactive renewals. - Council implements pressure management over 3 years, starting with Te Moana Zone.